MelonKony/millmint/content/utopia/vekllei/society/government.md

 * **Department of Consumer Affairs**: Regulation of the consumer rights.
 * **Department of Competition**: Regulation of Bureau and Petty Bureau companies, including state monopolies.
 * **Department of Market Research**: Analysis and research of domestic and international markets, compiled and forwarded to other Interior Ministries.
-* **Bureau of Economics**: Macroeconomic research.
+* **Bureau of Economics**: Macroeconomic research relevant to international trade.
 {{</section>}}

 ### Ministry of the Commonwealth
 {{<boxtag pink>}}COSMOCOM{{</boxtag>}}

 The *Ministry of the Commonwealth* (COSMOCOM) is the organ through which the Interior Government communicates and cooperates with the Commonwealth Crown.
 Its primary responsibility is cooperation between member states and standardisation, and publishes reports and manuals towards this goal.
-It is also the primary ministry through which the Parliament and secretariats of the Commonwealth communicate with the Interior Government.
+It is also the primary ministry through which the parliaments and secretariats of the Commonwealth communicate with the Interior Government.
 COSMOCOM is also responsible for ensuring changes made to the Floral Constitution are implemented domestically.

 {{<section>}}
 #### Accreditation Directorate